Lyn-DA/simply-meditation/README.md

 ### Meditation Classes Section
 - Featured on classes page
 - Provides the user with information regarding class schedule and is broken up into five sections for mon-fri
+- This section will be updated regularly as class days/times change
 - Provides info such as what type of meditation class, what is the cost to attend the class, what day of the week it's on and at what time
 - The overall section includes a background image of an artistic nature which is also utilised for the techniques section allowing for visual consistency
 - The overall section is fully responsive, when viewed on smaller devices it changes from five vertical columns to five horizontal rows